Beth Lapides: Host

 Lapides has hosted Un-Cabaret live and in all media since its inception.
 This has included residencies in nine Los Angeles venues including weekly runs at LunaPark, The Knitting Factory, HBO Workspace, First and Hope and since January 2018, a monthly residency at Rockwell Table and Stage.
-She has also hosted the show on the road, on Comedy Central and on Amazon.

-Lapides' podcast Life and Beth is half hour conversations in which guests are asked to talk about the stories that most make them them.
-Beth's guest have included Lily Taylor, Willem Dafoe, Margaret Cho, Daniel Radcliffe, Ana Gasteyer and others.
+Lapides' podcast Life and Beth are half an hour conversations in which guests are asked to talk about the stories that most make them.
+Beth's guests have included Lily Taylor, Willem Dafoe, Margaret Cho, Daniel Radcliffe, Ana Gasteyer and others.
 Her radio show, The Beth Lapides Experience, ran for a year on the short-lived Comedy World Radio.
 In addition she hosted Radio UnCabaret for the network.

-Lapides hosted The Couch, a talk show pilot for MTV.
-It was greenlit and then cancelled and replaced by The Tom Green Show.

-Lapides hosted two Un-Cabaret spin off shows, Say The Word and The Other Network Festival of Unaired Pilots.
-In the former, TV writers read stories of their lives, in which Lapides was also a featured reader.
-The latter toured nationally and to the Just For Laughs Festival.
-It featured pilots by Judd Apatow, Bob Odenkirk and others who also told the story of creating the shows and their cancellations.
-Lapides' inspiration for them was her own failed pilot and the process of seeing her friends hopes swell and be dashed.

-Lapides hosts an occasional series of conversations for the West Hollywood Lesbian Speaker Series.
-Her guest have included Stephanie Miller, Allee Willis, Judy Gold, Fortune Feimster and Margaret Cho.

 Theatre

 Lapides has been a creative force in the solo show arena.
 She began her career in the downtown NY art scene of the 1980s where she created pieces for The Kitchen, PS 122, Club 57, Danceteria, and others.
 She received several National Endowment for the Arts grants and toured to theaters, universities and art centers like ICA Boston, ICA London, Oberlin College, University of Iowa, Hallwalls etc.

-She has continued to create solo work throughout her career and she continues to develop her latest piece "100% Happy 88% of The Time" which has toured to the Improv Lab in LA, 92nd St Y Tribeca and The Triad in NY, Kripalu, The Myrna Loy Center for the Arts, Club Oberon in Boston among others.

-Stand up comedy
+Stand-up comedy

-Lapides has devoted most of her time as a stand up comedienne to her work at Un-Cabaret but she has also worked in countless comedy clubs including The Improv, The Laugh Factory, The Comedy Store, Comedy U, The Comic Strip.
+Lapides has devoted most of her time as a stand-up comedian to her work at Un-Cabaret but she has also worked in countless comedy clubs including The Improv, The Laugh Factory, The Comedy Store, Comedy U, and The Comic Strip.

-She has appeared on Comedy Central on Women Aloud and multiple appearances on Politically Incorrect.

-She has appeared on any number of comedy podcasts including one hosted by The Sklar Brothers, Greg Behrendt, Eddie Pepitone, Greg Fitzsimmons.